 How are Texas Sounds nominees selected?

-Nominations for Texas Sounds are usually initiated by one of East Texas Performing Arts’ experienced Board of Directors members.
+Nominations for Texas Sounds are usually initiated by one of East Texas Performing Arts Board members.
 We scour the web, listening to posted music from around the world.
 Most nominees are found on sites such as REVERBNATION, YouTube, SoundCloud, and Facebook.
 We qualify our selections by researching their websites, online reviews, and listening to all their available music online.

 What criteria do you consider in making a nomination?